-If this sounds like you, there are several surgical techniques that Dr. Mosser can use to create a more feminine chest appearance.
+If this sounds like you, there are several surgical techniques that our surgeons can use to create a chest that meets your wants and needs.

-The goal of MTF/N breast augmentation is to give you fuller, more feminine breasts.
-Surgery can be performed at any point during your transition, but it’s important to complete some important steps in advance.
+The goal of breast augmentation is to give you fuller, more conventionally feminine breasts.

 The Gender Confirmation Center uses an informed consent model to assess candidacy for all of our services.
-To determine if you are a good candidate for surgery, you will need to undergo a personal consultation with Dr. Mosser.
-If you’re an ideal candidate, Dr. Mosser will work with you to design a personalized treatment plan based on the natural contours of your body, as well as cosmetic goals.
+To determine if you are a good candidate for surgery, you will need to undergo a personal consultation with. one of our surgeons.
+If moving forward with surgery, our surgeons will work with you to design a personalized treatment plan based on your goals and your body.

 An important decision that you will need to make in advance of surgery is breast implant placement.
 Breast implants can be placed above (subglandular) or below (submuscular) the chest muscle.
-If you have naturally large chest muscles, Dr. Mosser may recommend that your implants be placed above them to conceal the more masculine contours of your chest.
+If you have naturally large chest muscles, your surgeon may recommend that your implants be placed above them to conceal the muscular contours of your chest.

 With submuscular placement, the implants are placed below the pectoral muscles and breast tissue.
-This placement often requires a more extensive recovery, but it offers patients a lower rate of capsular contracture, rippling, and downward placement.
+This placement often requires a more extensive recovery, but it offers patients a lower rate of capsular contracture (scar tissue forming around the implant), rippling (seeing the edges of the implants through the skin), and downward placement (malpositioning of the implants).
 It is important to carefully consider the advantages and disadvantages of each placement before making your final decision.
-Dr. Mosser will work with you to ensure the best results possible are achieved.
+Our surgeons will work with you to ensure the best outcome possible is achieved.

 If subglandular implant placement isn’t for you, there are other options that can minimize a naturally large chest.
-Dr. Mosser will be able to determine if certain surgical techniques such as “scoring” the chest muscles can create softer, lower breasts.
-The best way to determine which technique is right for you is to meet with Dr. Mosser for physical exam.
+Our surgeons will be able to determine if certain surgical techniques such as “scoring” the chest muscles can create softer, lower breasts.
+The best way to determine which technique is right for you is to meet with one of our surgeons for a consultation.